Top Things to Do in Bali: Best Activities & Must-Sees

 • Prices: from around £3.78, depending on what's included.

-🔔 Just a heads up: the terrain is quite uneven and there are plenty of stairs, so it’s a good idea to wear comfortable shoes.
+🔔 Note: the terrain is quite uneven and there are plenty of stairs, so it’s a good idea to wear comfortable shoes.

 🏯 Ubud Palace